 White House Chronicle proudly syndicates our television show to over 200 commercial and public access television stations across the United States.
 Viewers across the country tune in every week to catch up on Llewellyn King and Linda Gasparello’s non-partisan, clear-eyed commentary on topics both contemporary and intellectual.

 Our show is distributed to over 10 million televisions across the United States every week.
 In addition, you can hear the show on SiriusXM Radio’s P.O.T.U.S.
 (Politics of the United States), Channel 124.
-It airs four times weekends: Saturdays at 8 a.m. and 6 p.m.
-ET; and Sundays at 1 a.m. and noon ET.
+It airs three times weekends: Saturdays at 8:00 AM and 9:00 PM EST and Sundays at noon EST.